oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-The verifier would decode the SD-JWT-R and SD-JWT as follows:
+The verifier would decode the SD-JWT-D and SD-JWT as follows:

 {#example-simple_structured_all_blinded-verified_contents}